 The survivors of Audregnies were put into what remained of ‘B’ Company, under Captain Shore, and the now very depleted but still nominally 1st Battalion joined the remainder of 5 Division in retreat.
 As a result of this ‘reorganisation’ of the Battalion, the still determined strong spirits of the men, and the presence of the hard-working and much respected Shore, the retreat was an orderly one as far as the Battalion was concerned.

 It was far too decimated a unit to take part in Smith-Dorrien’s stand at Le Cateau, and the 200 or so men left were put in reserve near Troisvilles. (‘Ever Glorious’ – Bernard Rigby, Chapter 35)

-For this action John was Mentioned, along with Captain J.L.
+For his action at Audregnies John was Mentioned, along with Captain J.L.
 Shore, in Field Marshall French’s Despatch of 8th October 1914 (London Gazette, 19th October 1914).
 Not only was he Mentioned in Despatches, but he was also awarded for gallantry at Le Cateau the French Médaille Militaire.

 [N.B.
 The Médaille Militaire (Military Medal) was created to reward warrant officers, corporals, sergeants, soldiers and sailors for military service, especially for acts of courage in combat.
 The Médaille Militaire is one of rarest French decorations to be bestowed upon foreigners.]